smfhashmi/iep_consulting/content/about/_index.md

 ---
 aboutArea:
   span: Welcome to IEP Consulting BCBA
-  title: Patients are Happy, Cause Proper Mental Cure Support
+  title: Patients are Happy, Cause Proper Tailored Plans
-  description: At IEP Consulting BCBA, we are well recognized international team
+  description: At IEP Consulting BCBA, we are a well recognized international team
     helping children with autism reach their full potential through personalized Applied Behaviour Analysis (ABA) therapy.
 Our team of experienced experts from BCBA, SP, LCSW, CP & RBT’s collaborate closely with families to design